The Carpenters: Post-Carpenters

-Richard married his (adopted) first cousin, Mary Rudolph, on May 19, 1984.
+Richard married his first cousin, Mary Rudolph, on May 19, 1984.
 Together, they have four daughters and one son, and live in Thousand Oaks, California, where the couple are supporters of the arts.
 In 2004, Richard and his wife pledged a $3 million gift to the Thousand Oaks Civic Arts Plaza Foundation in memory of Karen.
 Richard has actively supported the Carpenter Performing Arts Center at his alma mater, Long Beach State.
 He continues to make concert appearances, including fundraising efforts for the Carpenter Center.

 In 2007 and 2009, the current owners of the former Carpenter family home on Newville Avenue, Downey, obtained city permits to tear down the existing buildings to make room for newer and larger structures, despite protests from fans.
 In February 2008, the campaign was covered in the Los Angeles Times.
-At that time an adjacent house that had once served as the band's headquarters and recording studio had already been demolished and the main house was on the verge of being demolished.
+At that time an adjacent house that had once served as their headquarters and recording studio had already been demolished and the main house was on the verge of being demolished.
 The original house was featured on the cover of Now & Then and was where Karen had died.
 In the words of one fan, "this was our version of Graceland."

 The Carpenters (both as a duo and separately) were among hundreds of artists whose material was destroyed in the 2008 Universal fire.
 Richard told the Times he had been informed about the destruction of the master tapes by a Universal Music Enterprises employee while he was working on a reissue for the label, and only after he had made multiple, persistent inquiries into their whereabouts.